 Prestigious prize to unlock education potential

-VSO’s partner in bringing literacy and numeracy to millions of children across Malawi is in the running to win a multimillion dollar prize established by Elon Musk.
+VSO’s partner in bringing literacy and numeracy to millions of children across Malawi has won a multimillion dollar prize established by Elon Musk.

 Tech for good

 Elon Musk is a billionaire businessman with an ambitious vision: using technology to change the world for good.
 In 2014, Musk threw down the gauntlet, announcing that he would award a $10m prize fund to a team that proved its open source learning software could dramatically upgrade education around the world.

 We're thrilled that our partner onebillion is a winner of the Global Learning XPRIZE 2019.

 “Volunteering confirmed to me the massive importance of education,” said Ashe.
 “When you work with children who aren’t getting the same chances you’re used to it is very humbling.”

 “You realise that those of us who have been given this gift have a duty to do what we can to bring change.”